Skip to main content

 user_tagsStringA colon-separated list of user tags associated with this user, in alphabetical order.

-player_idString32-char hash combining game_id and user_id.
-Should be unique for this game for this install.
+player_idString32-char hash combining app_id and user_id.
+Should be unique for this game.

 game_instance_idStringThe unique identifier for the game instance, as generated by the plugin.
 This is typically a randomly generated ID that is unique for the lifetime of the game engine process.